 I was born and raised in Tripoli, the largest city in northern Lebanon and the second-largest city in the country.
 In 2007 I moved to Dubai in the United Arab Emirates where I am presently living and working.
 After moving here I have now and then felt that my disease was affecting my work performance too much.
 Obviously, it is not acceptable to have a lot of absence from work so based on my symptoms I began looking for information on what could be the possible causes for my attacks.
 The funny thing is that in 2008 I more or less diagnosed myself from what I found out in my research.
 I realized that my disease looked a lot like HAE so I got in contact with HAEi and through the international organization I met a few good doctors that could confirm that I do indeed have HAE.
 By 2010 that helped me to the proper medication and thus a still better life.

 Today I am working for Future Pipe Industries where I am Operation Manager.
 I have been with this company since 2007 when I was employed as Regional Health, Safety & Environment Engineer.
-I my present job I work with comprehensive large-scale project management.
+In my present job I work with comprehensive large-scale project management.

 You married in 2013.
 What are your thoughts on parenthood – are you afraid of passing HAE on to the next generation?

-Honestly, I have been a bit concerned of having babies with HAE.
+Honestly, I have been a bit concerned about having babies with HAE.
 But now my wife is expecting our first child – to be born in 2015 – and really, I believe that God will support that child, just as I have been provided with a normal life and been supported all the way through.